winstond/hind_plover_dictionary/Documentation/TheoryDocumentation.md

 Nasalisation is treated as an "n" sound for most nasalisation.
 For a small number of words, consonant nasalisation would be represented as an "m" sound (ex. लम्बा which can also be written in Devanagari as लंबा).

 Note: In general, this theory will output a conjunct in preference to anusvar for words like लम्बा (also written as लंबा) and हिन्दी (also written as हिंदी), where both versions are commonly recognized.
-For words where anusvar is now more commonly seen and the conjunct might be confusing an anusvar will be output.
+For words where anusvar is now more commonly seen in print and therefore the conjunct might be confusing an anusvar will be output.

 #### Vowel Sound - Beginning of Word